Battle of Mogaung: Pinhmi bridge and outskirts

-Over the next few days conditions began to improve many of the wounded were flown out and supplies were brought in once more.
+Over the next few days, conditions began to improve; many of the wounded were flown out, and supplies were brought in once more.
 On June 15 Calvert continued his attacks, fighting to secure a ridge closer to the town.
 The Court House was taken the next day, and the area extending to the Mogaung River and up to the outskirts of Natgyigon was cleared.
 Japanese mortar fire from the village of Naungkaiktaw was causing some grief upon the Chindits.
-At dawn on 18 June air attacks and a heavy mortar bombardment over the next few days followed by an assault by the Lancashire Fusiliers and the King's attacked using flamethrowers.
+At dawn on June 18, air attacks and a heavy mortar bombardment over the next few days followed by an assault by the Lancashire Fusiliers and the King's, using flamethrowers.
 At the cost of some fifty casualties (some from friendly fire) they succeeded and drove around a hundred Japanese out of the village in addition to killing some seventy of them.
-Whilst consolidating their position in the village a Japanese patrol was ambushed and taken out; they had not realised the village had been in British hands.
+Whilst consolidating their position in the village, a Japanese patrol was ambushed and taken out; they had not realised the village had been in British hands.

-Around the same time Chinese troops began to arrive; Gurkhas made contact with them West of Lakum.
-Mogaung was then surrounded, with the Chinese in the South which totalled nearly three battalions.
-Crucially they had 75mm mountain guns which were established at Pinhmi, and they were able pound Japanese positions.
+Around the same time, Chinese troops began to arrive; Gurkhas made contact with them West of Lakum.
+Mogaung was then surrounded, with the Chinese in the south, which totalled nearly three battalions.
+Crucially, they had 75mm mountain guns stationed at Pinhmi, which pounded Japanese positions.